-The target population consists of District of Columbia adult residents (age 21 and older) with a history of STUD or OUD and who are experiencing circumstances that place them at high risk for overdose (e.g., homelessness, prior history of overdoses, illicit drug use, prior history of hospitalization for drug use, etc.).
+The target population consists of District of Columbia adult residents (age 21 and older) with a history of STUD or OUD and who are experiencing circumstances that place them at high risk for overdose (e.g., homelessness, prior history of overdoses, illicit drug use, prior history of hospitalization for drug use, etc.) and without private insurance.